chainstack/docs/docs/tutorials/ethereum/asset-tokenization-with-embark.md

 1. In MetaMask, click **Import Account** > **JSON FIle**.
 1. Select the keystore file that you created earlier.
-1. Fund the account with Ropsten ether at [Ropsten Ethereum Faucet](https://faucet.ropsten.be/).
+1. Fund the account with Ropsten ether at <a href="https://faucet.ropsten.be/" rel="nofollow">Ropsten Ethereum Faucet</a>.

 ### Deploy the contract